• Skip to main content

 Gwe Ma’jo Restaurant

 The Gwe Ma’jo Restaurant is at Hualapai Point in the old western town.
-Here, food selections include tacos, with either chicken or beef, and stew.
+Here, lunch selections include tacos, with either chicken or beef, and stew.
 There’s also a vegetarian protein option available.

 The restaurant is indoors (although there are some tables outside too) and features a wild west theme.
 And on some days, you may even get to see live music performed by local cowboys!